 PROUDLY SUPPORTED BY THE BOTANICAL

-Foundation Rebel Laurie Weeks is the most-capped current player for the Club, making 53 appearances since joining from the Queensland Reds ahead of the inaugural 2011 season.
+Foundation Rebel Laurie Weeks is the most-capped current player for the Club.
+At the beginning of the 2015 season Laurie had made 53 appearances for the Rebels since joining from the Queensland Reds ahead of the competition’s inaugural season in 2011.

 2014 saw Laurie realise his potential and make his Wallaby debut in front of his adoring Melbourne fans, as Australia hosted France at Etihad Stadium.
 Long earmarked for international honours, consistency and injury had ruined Laurie's hopes in previous years, however alongside fellow front-rowers Cruze Ah-Nau, Paul Alo-Emile, Max Lahiff and Toby Smith, 'Weeksy' helped lead the front row to vastly improved collective performances around the paddock and at set piece time.